yusriliantoRA/ML_IntervieIN/README.md

 # Machine-Learning
-Proyek ini menerapkan metode Large Language Model (LLM) untuk melakukan rangkuman data yang diperoleh dari hasil wawancara.
-Model yang digunakan adalah Palm2 dari Google Vertex AI.
-Tim proyek melakukan penyesuaian pada input dan output dari model Palm2 sesuai dengan kebutuhan spesifik proyek.
+This project employs a Large Language Model (LLM) approach to summarize data obtained from interview results.
+The chosen model for this project is Palm2 from Google Vertex AI.
+We have customized the input and output of the Palm2 model to meet the specific requirements of the project.

-Pendekatan ini memungkinkan integrasi teknologi canggih dalam proses analisis data, dengan tujuan meningkatkan efisiensi dan akurasi dalam merangkum informasi hasil wawancara.
-Dengan demikian, proyek ini menggabungkan keunggulan model bahasa besar untuk mendukung tugas analisis data yang melibatkan wawancara.
+This approach enables the integration of advanced technology in the data analysis process, aiming to enhance efficiency and accuracy in summarizing interview information.
+Thus, the project combines the strengths of large language models to support data analysis tasks involving interviews.